dievardump/yasp-modals/README.md

 ## Features

 - No top-level Modals context
-- Open/close modal with exported function
+- open and close modals easily with a function
 - No crazy boilerplate

 ## Installing